wrwetzel/Birdland/ReadMe-GitHub.md

 PATH=~/tmp/Birdland-main/src/birdland:$PATH
 ```

-In this case the executables are:
+The executables are:
 ```
 birdland.pl
 build_tables.pl
 diff_index.pl
 ```

+## Initial Run
+Birdland creates a file *birdland.desktop* in
+~/.local/share/applications to add itself to the system menu.

 After you run it for the first time from the command line you can then run it
 from the system menu.
-(Birdland creates a file birdland.desktop in
-~/.local/share/applications to add itself to the system menu.)

 The first time you run *Birdland* it
 creates a configuration directory, populates